wwwouaiebe/leaflet.TravelNotes/src/README.md

 Then the __AppLoader.loadApp ( )__ method is called from the file main.js.
 This method will first load all the json and csv files with the application configutation from the server.

-When the configuration is completely lauched, the method call:
+When the configuration is completely launched, the method call:
 - the __TravelNotes.addReadOnlyMap ( )__ method when a travel file name is given in the parameters of the url
 - the __TravelNotes.addControl ( )__ method when no travel file name is given